 “We’re seeing increased frequency of suicidal presentations for teenage girls as well as boys,” Sarvet said.
 “And then we’re seeing a lot of anxiety.
 Kids who are having panic attacks, kids who are extremely overwhelmed with fear, and [kids who are] also having difficulty with avoidance behaviors, like school refusal, and being afraid to go to school.”

-A year ago, an unprecedented number of youth experiencing mental health crises were casual hookup near me in Baystate’s pediatric emergency department in Springfield, Massachusetts.
+A year ago, an unprecedented number of youth experiencing mental health crises were showing up in Baystate’s pediatric emergency department in Springfield, Massachusetts.
 Some kids had to wait a month or more for placement in psychiatric hospitals.

 In a recent interview, Sarvet said that the situation had improved, thanks in part to two new youth psychiatric units in the region, but the kids keep coming.